hinadawood/react-onlinestore/README.md

 An order portal application that allows customers to login and view a list of products and add it to a shopping cart

 ## Important Note ##
-##### Login details -
+### Login details -
 - username: hina
 - password: password
-##### The online shopping web app is completely responsive and adapts to screen sizes
+### The online shopping web app is completely responsive and adapts to screen sizes

-##### The state management is implemented through Redux.
+### The state management is implemented through Redux.

 ## Usage
-Prerequisite - Install node, npm and git, if you don't already have it on your system.
+### Prerequisite -

-### Please note you will need latest node version as some packages have dependency on latest node.
+#### Please note you need latest node version (14.8.0) as some latest node packages used in the app, installs and runs properly only on latest node.

+#### Install node, npm and git from below links, if you don't already have it on your system.
 - https://nodejs.org/en/download/
 - https://www.npmjs.com/get-npm
 - https://git-scm.com/downloads

-### Clone the git repository on your local machine - https://github.com/hinadawood/react-onlinestore.git
+#### Clone the git repository on your local machine - https://github.com/hinadawood/react-onlinestore.git

 ### Run the server -
+- Make sure no application is running on port 8080
 - Open a command line window
 - cd server
 - npm install